magentabusiness/magentabusiness.github.io/use-cases/scada-energy-management.md

     <div class="about-text">
         <div class="short">
             <div class="block">
                 <p class="text">SCADA (Supervisory Control and Data Acquisition) systems play a crucial role in energy monitoring and management, providing real-time insights into power generation, distribution, and consumption.
-With platforms like ThingsBoard, businesses can integrate advanced SCADA solutions to optimize energy efficiency, reduce costs, and enhance system reliability.</p>
+With platforms like IoT Hub, businesses can integrate advanced SCADA solutions to optimize energy efficiency, reduce costs, and enhance system reliability.</p>
             </div>
             <div class="demo-button">
                 <a id="UseCases_ScadaEnergy_ViewLiveDemo" target="_blank" href="https://thingsboard.cloud/dashboard/2430dc20-3172-11f0-858a-67efd1bc8a87?publicId=7aa99e80-8acd-11ef-a59e-a9c993dbec14" class="button gtm_button">View live demo</a>
             </div>
         </div>
         <div class="long">
             <p>The ability to collect, analyze, and visualize data from multiple energy sources helps operators make informed decisions and respond swiftly to changing conditions.
-ThingsBoard provides comprehensive tools to collect, process, and visualize data from SCADA components, such as PLCs (Programmable Logic Controllers) and RCUs (Remote Control Units), enabling seamless integration with various industrial processes.</p>
+IoT Hub provides comprehensive tools to collect, process, and visualize data from SCADA components, such as PLCs (Programmable Logic Controllers) and RCUs (Remote Control Units), enabling seamless integration with various industrial processes.</p>
-            <p>With ThingsBoard, you can monitor the performance of all energy sources and consumption points in real time, identify inefficiencies, forecast demand peaks, and respond to anomalies instantly.
+            <p>With IoT Hub, you can monitor the performance of all energy sources and consumption points in real time, identify inefficiencies, forecast demand peaks, and respond to anomalies instantly.
 All of this is showcased in our <a href="/docs/pe/solution-templates/scada-energy-management/">SCADA Energy solution</a>, demonstrating how easily and effectively energy systems can be managed using ThingsBoard.</p>
         </div>
     </div>
 </section>